OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 It also broadcasts the data on `tcp`, port 7001, so other software can use them, like OpenCPN, SeaWi, etc.
 Data are logged into some files, so you can analyze or replay them.

+As no one is going to sell your personal data behind your back, the Web UI does not require any cookie.

 ### Supplies, BOM
 - [eInk bonnet](https://www.adafruit.com/product/4687), $19.95 (Aug-2023)
 - [Raspberry Pi Zero W](https://www.adafruit.com/product/3708), $16.00 (Aug-2023)